mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Same person**: Would you say, "this is there"?
 "This is nothing"?

 **Katagiri**: Just sit.
 Immediately you can [say], "Oh!" - that's all.
-But when you say "oh," there is a thought.
+But when you say "Oh," there is a thought.
 It is already the life after something happens.

 **Same person**: That's a thought...